-Figure 12. https://climatecommunication.yale.edu/publications/politics-global-warming-december-2020/
+Figure 12. https://climatecommunication.yale.edu/publications/politics-global-warming-april-2022/toc/6/

-According to YPCCC's Politics and Global Warming Report, based on data collected after the 2020 election, large majorities of registered voters across party lines support numerous policies to reduce carbon pollution and promote clean energy.
+According to YPCCC's Politics and Global Warming Report, based on data collected in April 2022, large majorities of registered voters across party lines support numerous policies to reduce carbon pollution and promote clean energy.
 The report found similar bipartisan support for conservation and restoration policies, including policies to increase federal funding to low-income communities and communities of color who are disproportionately harmed by air and water pollution.

-Additionally, as recently as September 2020, 78% of American adults believe that schools should teach about global warming.
+Additionally, as recently as Fall 2024, 77% of American adults believe that schools should teach about global warming.
 Research also shows that Americans who remain hopeful about global warming are consistently more likely than those with less hope to say they will act on global warming.

-6. Find the most recent figures on policy support in the pollution reduction chapter of the report "Politics and Global Warming" in YPCCC's publications tab.
+^{7.} Find the most recent figures on policy support in the "Politics and Policy" report in YPCCC's publications tab.